Fall 2022 (in-person)

 - understand the history, terminology and techniques of writing interactive stories in different media;

-- define and apply key terms in descriptive and critical nonfiction essays about the experience of interactive narratives;
+- define and apply key terms in descriptive nonfiction blog posts and online forums about the experience of interactive storytelling;

 - use the open-source software tool Twine to create a hyperlinked branching narrative;